misaacs21/journal_app/README.md

 ## Remnants
 index.tsx is the default home page provided by create-next-app, saved for future reference.
 This will be replaced in the future.

+## Limitations
+This app will not run on Internet Explorer.
+Please use another browser.